-There is limited data about safety of the vaccine for pregnant or breastfeeding women and their infants, but mRNA vaccines (including the COVID-19 vaccine) are not thought to pose a risk to these groups.
+There is limited data about safety of the vaccine for pregnant or breastfeeding women and their infants, but mRNA vaccines (including the Pfizer and Moderna COVID-19 vaccines) are not thought to pose a risk to these groups.
 On the other hand, getting COVID-19 is known to put a pregnant woman at higher risk of serious illness.

 Learn more about COVID-19 vaccine recommendations for pregnant women.

 A COVID-19 vaccine is not yet available for anyone younger than 16.
 Information will be shared when recommendations come from the FDA and CDC.

 If I have already had COVID-19 and recovered, do I still need to get the COVID- 19 vaccine when it’s available?